 Briceville is a tiny town located in the state of Tennessee.
 With a population of 334 people and just one neighborhood, Briceville is the 359th largest community in Tennessee.

-When you are in Briceville, you'll notice that it is more blue-collar than most other communities in America.
-68.93% of Briceville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Briceville is a town of construction workers and builders, production and manufacturing workers, and sales and office workers.
-There are especially a lot of people living in Briceville who work in office and administrative support (12.62%), law enforcement and fire fighting (4.85%), and teaching (4.85%).
+Briceville is a blue-collar town, with 71.23% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Briceville is a town of construction workers and builders, professionals, and sales and office workers.
+There are especially a lot of people living in Briceville who work in office and administrative support (9.59%), law enforcement and fire fighting (8.22%), and teaching (5.48%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Briceville has relatively fewer families with younger children, and/or college students.
 Combined, this makes Briceville a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Briceville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Briceville does not have a public transit system used by locals to get to and from work.

-The per capita income in Briceville in 2022 was $16,279, which is low income relative to Tennessee and the nation.
-This equates to an annual income of $65,116 for a family of four.
+The per capita income in Briceville in 2022 was $20,788, which is low income relative to Tennessee and the nation.
+This equates to an annual income of $83,152 for a family of four.
 However, Briceville contains both very wealthy and poor people as well.
-Briceville also has one of the higher rates of people living in poverty in the nation, with 41.64% of its population below the federal poverty line.

 The people who call Briceville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Briceville residents report their race to be White.
 Important ancestries of people in Briceville include Irish, German, Italian, English, and Yugoslavian.